 Issues that impact on the patient's ability to receive/respond to care the care provision process itself (e.g. poor language comprehension, low compliance expected)

-Issues that impact on the ability to provide care (e.g patient has a big dog at home)
+Issues that impact on the ability to provide care (e.g. patient has a big dog at home)

 Financial matters (e.g. patient is a bad debtor)